-Packet injection.
-This attack requires previous access to the CAN network.
-Once an attacker gets into the network, physically or wirelessly, a large number of attacks are possible.
-For example, through the OBD-II port, it is possible to increase the engine's Revolutions Per Minute (RPM), disturb the engine's timing, disable the engine's cylinders, and disable the engine itself.
-In addition, attacks on brakes are also possible by injecting random packets to the Electronic Brake Control Module (EBCM) such that it locks and releases the brakes resulting in unsafe driving experiences [80].
-In addition, Lee et. al. [87] performed fuzzing attacks on multiple cars that resulted in arbitrary behaviors that could affect passengers' safety.
+e) Packet injection: This attack requires previous access to the CAN network.
+Once an attacker gets into the network, physically or wirelessly, many attacks are possible.
+For example, through the OBD-II port, it is possible to increase the engine's revolutions per minute, disturb the engine's timing, disable the engine's cylinders, and disable the engine itself.
+In addition, attacks on brakes are also possible by injecting random packets to the electronic brake control module such that it locks and releases the brakes resulting in unsafe driving experiences [81].
+In addition, Lee et al. [88] performed fuzzing attacks on multiple cars that resulted in arbitrary behaviors that could affect passengers' safety.
 The fuzzing attack is simple, they captured the CAN IDs of the normal network traffic and then flood the network with packets that have the same IDs but different data fields.

-Replay attacks.
-This attack requires two steps: 1) intercepting the CAN network traffic when certain functions are activated and 2) retransmitting the observed packet to reactivate the same function.
-Koscher et al. [80] were successfully able to disable the car's interior and exterior lights by sending previously-eavesdropped packets.
+f) Replay attacks: This attack requires two steps: 1) intercepting the CAN network traffic when certain functions are activated and 2) retransmitting the observed packet to reactivate the same function.
+Koscher et al. [81] were successfully able to disable the car's interior and exterior lights by sending previously eavesdropped packets.